orlox/mkipp/README.md

             save_file = True,
             save_filename = "Kippenhahn.png"):
         """Initializes properties for a Kippenhahn plot

         Note:
             All arguments are optional, if not provided defaults are assigned

         Args:
             logs_dir (List[str]): List of paths to MESA LOGS directories.
-If profile_names and history_names are not provided, they are automatically generated from logs_dir. profile_names (List[str]): List of paths to MESA profile files. history_names (List[str]): List of paths to MESA history files. identifier (str): String used as identifier of data to plot.
+If profile_names and history_names are not provided, they are automatically generated from logs_dir. profile_names (List[str]): List of paths to MESA profile files. history_names (List[str]): List of paths to MESA history files. clean_data (bool): Clean history files in case of redos.
+If data has no redos, a small performance gain can be had by setting this to False. extra_history_cols (List[str]): Additional column names to be extracted from history files. identifier (str): String used as identifier of data to plot.
 If not using any custom extractors this is simply the column name in the profile file that will be extracted.
                 Default uses eps_nuc.